-- Every Writing Group member is expected to read his or her group members' drafts posted for each assignment on their Group Canvas site.
-Students are required to post 2 comments to 2 students in their Writing Group for each assignment.
-Students are also required to reply to 2 comments posted by others in your Group's Discussion. - For Workshop Discussions, students are required to post a response to 2 students (not in your own Student Writing Group) for each new (or revised) piece posted in the Workshop Discussion.
-Students who do not post to 2 others students' work will receive "0" participation credit for that assignment. - The instructor will monitor the Writing Group Discussions, and sometimes will send messages to the group or to individual group members once the discussion is underway.
+- Every Writing Group member is expected to read their group members' drafts posted for each assignment on their Group Canvas site.
+Students are required to post at least 2 comments in their Writing Group for each assignment.
+Students are also required to reply to 2 comments posted by others in your Group's Discussion. - For Workshop Discussions, students are required to post a response to 2 student (not in your own Writing Group) for each new (or revised) piece posted in the Workshop Discussion.
+Students who do not post comments on others students' work will receive "0" participation credit for that assignment.
+The instructor will monitor the Writing Group Discussions, and sometimes will send messages to the group or to individual group members once the discussion is underway.

 - When your writing is discussed, remember you are not the text you have posted; the text has a separate identity of its own.
 The criticism and/or praise your writing receives is not criticism or praise of you but of your work. - Post your creative writing assignment drafts, according to the dates posted in the course calendar.
-The dates and expectations for your assignments are detailed in the weekly activity pages that you can find in the weekly content modules in Canvas. - When it's your group's turn to post work for the class Workshop Discussion, upload your assignment-preferably a revised draft-by the submission due date.
-Submission due dates are listed in the weekly Course Activity pages. - Carefully read the comments and replies that you received from classmates, T.A.'s, and the instructor.
+The dates and expectations for your assignments are detailed in the weekly activity pages that you can find in the weekly content modules in Canvas. - When it's your group's turn to post work for the class Workshop Discussion, upload your assignment-the revise/most current draft-by the submission due date.
+Submission due dates are listed in the weekly Course Activity pages. - Carefully read the comments and replies that you receive from classmates, T.A.'s, and the instructor.
 These comments will address elements in your assignment that correspond to the rubric connected to each assignment. - When you comment on peers' work, mention what you find to be the strengths as well as the weaknesses in the work.
 Comment on elements of the writing described in the assignment CHECKLISTS and the Discussion Guides.
 Write 3 to 5 sentences for each posting and reply. - As an author whose writing is being discussed, you will want your peers' comments to be helpful for revising your writing before you submit it to the instructor for a grade.
-Please write comments on others' assignments with that in mind.
+Please write comments on others' assignments with that in mind. - SJSU respects students' diversity and privacy.
+Do not submit work or comments that will intentionally cause offense or hurt to another student (or instructor).
+If such work or comments are found, the instructor will first discuss it with you, then remove it from Canvas.
+If you knowingly submit offensive material you will receive 0 credit for that assignment.
+Creative Writers often produce work that raises sensitive issues or challenges readers' sensibilities and mores.
+If you have written something that you think might possibly offend someone else in the class, check with your T.A. and/or the instructor before you post it.
+When you post such material, you are encouraged to include a "trigger warning."